What is hair porosity, and how do you determine yours?

 Tips for low porosity

 The golden mean.
-If you have medium porosity hair, you are in between high and low.
-The hair is often healthy and does not need much care.
+When you have medium porosity hair, you are between high and low.
+The hair is often healthy and doesn't need much care.
 It can absorb and retain moisture without too much effort.
 The hair cuticles are therefore not too open nor too closed.

 Characteristics of medium porosity hair:

 - Easy to care for

 - Can handle both light and heavy products